mrfisher8432/ud036_StarterCode/README.md

 ## How to Run This Project

-Download the project zip file to your computer and unzip the file.
-Or clone this repository to your desktop.
+Download the project and unzip the file.
+Or you can clone this repository to your harddrive.
+Just make sure your python executable is in the same directory as the project contents are.

 Open the terminal program on your specified computer system.